NoahSteam/RomHackingTools/SakuraTaisen/Data/readme.txt

 		Select "Replace with all zeros," check the "Always apply Selection" box, and click the "Selection" button.
 The image copy will complete.

-	d) You will end up with a file called Track 01.iso and Track 02.wav (depending on your cdrom drive there might be more wav files).
+	d) You should end up with two files:
+		Track 01.iso
+		Track 02.wav.

 3) Apply the Patch
 	a) Back up your iso in case the patch fails.

 	b) Using DeltaPatcher.exe (*NOT DeltaPatcherLite.exe*), apply the appropriate patch to your Track 01.iso file.

-	c) If the patch was successful, you'll recieve a prompt saying "Patch successfully applied"
+	c) If the patch was successful, you'll recieve a prompt saying "Patch successfully applied".

+	d) Do this for both discs.

 4) Place the provided cue files into the same directory as each of your isos.
 One for Disc1, one for Disc2
 	a) If your iso is called anything besides "Track 01.iso", modify the cue files using Notepad.exe so that the iso name matches.

 5) Run the game!
-	a) Use mednafen to run the game.
+	a) Use mednafen to run the game by providing it the cue file.

 ~Optional~
 6) Burn a CD-R for your Saturn.